gonfva/gonfva.github.io/content/en/blog/2023-09-23-x-3-as-non-linear.md

 ~~Is y=x^3 as a non-linearity such a crazy idea?
 Has anybody tested it for serious work?
 Has anybody tested other similar non-liberalities (y=x^3+x comes to mind)?
 Is this worth exploring further?~~

-So it turns out some people has tried to use y=x^3 before.
+So it turns out some people have tried to use y=x^3 before.

 It was an exhilarating moment to think you have discover something truly remarkable.